727800350/note/cs/bash.md

 crontab

 - `crontab -l`: The current crontab will be displayed on standard output.
-- `crontab -r`: The current crontab will be removed.
 - `crontab -e`: edit the current crontab.
 After you exit from the editor, the modified crontab will be installed automatically.

 eg: